Barca drop points in heated Catalan derby

 The former Chelsea defender, deployed as a centre-back, should have doubled his tally but sent Alba's cross wide from point-blank range.

-Espanyol's only chance of the first half came when Nico Melamed had a shot deflected wide of Marc-Andre ter Stegen's far post.
+Espanyol's only chance of the first half came when Nico Melamed had a shot deflected wide of Marc-Andre ter Stegen's far post, with the hosts looking comfortable.

+"We wanted to leave with a win, to leave as leaders," said Sergi Roberto.

+"We had a very good first half, we lacked the goal to kill the game.
+In the second half there were a lot of cards, sendings off and the game stopped a lot."

+Barcelona faded after the break with wingers Ansu Fati and Raphinha struggling to create danger.

-The visitors, 16th, struggled to create much more but won a penalty after Alonso tangled with Joselu in the area, and the forward dispatched it down the middle.
+The visitors, 16th, weren't particularly threatening either but won a penalty after Alonso tangled with Joselu in the area, and the forward dispatched it down the middle.

 However he cancelled the latter dismissal after watching the incident again with VAR, and Barcelona could not find a winner in the nine minutes added on.